davepar/gcalendarsync/README.md

 * Save the script.

 That's it.
 Start entering and modifying events.
 You can add extra columns, and they'll be ignored.

+## Custom column names

+Custom column names are now supported.
+In the script, find the "titleRowMap" variable.
+Change the second entry on each line to match your column names.

 ## Time zones